 Other grants that will be made throughout 2016 include Refugees and Trafficking, Sexual Identity and Transgender, At Risk Families, Older Persons and some flagship strategic grants along certain themes.
 Be sure to check back at www.communityfoundation.ie for updates!

-All the details of Rounds, including timelines, Criteria and Application Forms are available by visiting our Caring Communities section here.
+All the details of Rounds, including timelines, Criteria and Application Forms are available by visiting our #Belonging16 section here.

 Our Existing Grants

 As an independent grant-making organisation, we use the monies from our own permanent endowment and by our donors and philanthropists to distribute grants to various causes and groups right across the country.
-The above new strategy applies only to the grants that formerly came under the Grassroots Grants Strategy.
-Grants are still available within the other categories that we manage.
 Please visit our Types of grants section here, for information on these grant rounds.

 Our types of grants section also contains information about the various grant schemes managed by us on behalf of our donors.
 All our grant schemes have specific and individual criteria for applications so please read carefully to ensure that you understand the causes supported by each grant scheme and apply appropriately.

 Assessment of Grant Recipients